-The South Carolina Motor Club Bond can cost anywhere between $100 to $750 per year.
+The South Carolina Motor Club Bond can cost anywhere between $100 to $750 per year or $10 to $75 per month.
 Insurance companies determine the rate based on several factors including your customer’s credit score and experience.
 The chart below offers a quick reference for the cost of the $50,000 bond requirement.

 $50,000 Motor Club Bond Cost